 - Building a schedule.
 Using the insights from the WorkDiversity team, we designed a schedule for sending automated updates and newsletters to the platform users and subscribers.
 We chose the intervals necessary for working out a pattern.

-- Running warm-up campaigns.
-After creating a schedule for main campaigns, we started improving the Sender Score of WorkDiversity by sending emails to a special list of warm contacts and making sure that recipients interacted with each message we sent.
+- Running positive email interaction campaigns.
+After scheduling our primary campaigns, we began working on improving WorkDiversity's Sender Score.
+We initiated this by sending emails to a list of warm contacts and ensuring that the recipients interacted with each and every message.

 Users interacting with the received message is something a spammer can never hope for.
 Therefore, when internet service providers see that recipients respond to your emails and treat them like important mail, they grow more tolerant of your presence and greenlight your sending activity.

-- Onboarding the client team.
-Once the warm-up was complete and the client’s primary campaigns were ready to go, we worked directly with the WorkDiversity team.
+- Onboarding the client's team.
+Once the email interaction campaign was complete and the client's primary campaigns were ready to go, we worked directly with the WorkDiversity team.
 We educated the client's team on email infrastructure as well as the best email-sending practices to follow.
 We also showed them Folderly's monitoring tools so they could easily navigate them in the future.

 You will always have to learn something new in order to stay productive and ahead of your competition.
 Always look for experts that are willing to consult you and provide you with enough knowledge and insights, so you could use their product more efficiently as well as be able to detect and solve issues on your own.

 - Domain reputation restored.
-After fixing DNS records and running warm-up campaigns, we were able to see a positive dynamic with the client’s Sender Score.
-In a month of warm-ups, we were able to lift the domain reputation of WorkDiversity to the levels necessary for being allowed into the recipients’ inboxes instead of spam folders.
+After fixing DNS records and running email interaction campaigns, we saw a positive dynamic with WorkDiversity's Sender Score.
+After running positive email interaction campaigns for one month, we were able to increase WorkDiversity's domain reputation to the levels necessary for emails to be delivered to recipients' inboxes instead of their spam folders.

 - Deliverability increased.
 With main deliverability issues out of the way, we saw more emails getting delivered to intended recipients, no setbacks, and no spam issues.